Wareload/SEP_Backend/README.md

 This application is developed for a mysql flex database from Azure, so their ssl certificate has to be stored in cert and named "cert.pem"

 To create a docker image execute

 ```bash
   docker build -t {registry}/{user}/{image-name}:version-tag .
 ```

 where registry and user are not necessary.
+You need to call the typescript compiler first, because there is no multistaged build yet.

 ## Environment Variables